-The City of London engages residents and businesses with a number of environmental initiatives to help Londoners understand and reduce their environmental impact.
+The City of London engages residents and businesses with several environmental initiatives supporting our Climate Emergency Action Plan and helping Londoners reduce their environmental impact.

 The first step you can take is to measure your household's carbon footprint.
 More than 1,000 London households have already used Project Neutral’s carbon calculator to create a personalized action plan, and start making a positive impact.
 Discover your carbon footprint in five minutes and better understand your climate impact.

-It is estimated that Londoners spent more than $1.5 billion on energy in 2019.
-Gasoline is the largest energy expenditure in London, accounting for 35 percent of city-wide energy costs.
-Electricity also accounts for about 35 percent of energy costs.
+On average, Londoners spent about $1.5 billion on energy in recent years.
 Every percentage that Londoners reduce their energy use results in around $13 million staying in London.
-Through conservation, efficiency, and more local energy production, we can keep more of this money in London.
+Through conservation, efficiency, and more local energy production, more of this money can be kept in London.

 The Thames River water quality is sampled on a regular basis as part of a monitoring program at 10 locations.
 Monitoring is also conducted on a number of creeks in the City of London on a monthly basis.